potatoTeto/fur2uge/README.md

 ---
 Each channel must be handled one at a time, row by row.
 Every new instrument must get added and considered on a per-channel basis (Pulses get merged into one instrument list)
 - This is because the channels can share instruments, but Wave has different rules in hUGETracker.
 Wave needs its own list of instruments.
+---
+Macros are partially supported, with a few more things to note:
+- Wave Macros may be utilized for setting the waveform on the Wavetable channel.
+Please note that the program will prioritize the first value in the macro.
+Alternatively, you can employ the Wave Sequencer for the same purpose, but it will only recognize the initial wave, devoid of any modulation, speed adjustment, or waveform morphing.
+- All macros must either A) share the same length and loop point as all the other macros in the instrument, or B) Except for the longest macro within the instrument, all other macros must have loop points shorter than the longest one.
+This is crucial as the program heavily utilizes Subpatterns to enable macro support.
+While the program will adhere to the user's specifications, deviating from this restriction may yield unexpected auditory outcomes.

 ## Supported Furnace Effects:
 - 00xy - Arpeggio